earthly/website/blog/_posts/2022-12-29-kubernetes-services.md

  - Yaml
  - Services
  - ClusterIP
-excerpt: "Learn how to create and use services in Kubernetes to improve the communication and scalability of your containerized applications.
-This article covers the different types of services available in Kubernetes, such as ClusterIP, Headless, NodePort, and LoadBalancer, and provides step-by-step instructions on how to define and configure them using YAML files.
-Whether you're a beginner or an experienced developer, this guide will help you understand and leverage the power of services in Kubernetes."
+excerpt: Learn how to create and use services in Kubernetes to improve the communication and scalability of your containerized applications.
+This article covers the different types of services, such as ClusterIP, Headless, NodePort, and LoadBalancer, and provides step-by-step instructions on how to define and configure them using YAML files.
+Whether you're a beginner or an experienced developer, this guide will help you understand and leverage the power of services in Kubernetes.
 ---

 Kubernetes is a tool for managing containerized applications, designed to [make](/blog/using-cmake) it easy to deploy and scale applications.
 It is designed to work with a variety of container technologies like [Docker and containerd](https://earthly.dev/blog/containerd-vs-docker/).
 In a Kubernetes [cluster](/blog/kube-bench), your application runs in a **Pod**.
 In Kubernetes, Pods are *ephemeral*; they are temporary resources which are created and destroyed as needed .